 Grooming of the trails is done on a daily basis when conditions permit.
 Please note that precipitations of rain, snow and sleet can delay or prevent grooming as well as deteriorate trails already groomed.
 Depending on conditions, between five and ten hours of work are required to cover all the trails with the machinery.

-You can rent equipment at the skaters' chalet of the Plains of Abraham Skating Rink (Classical skis and snowshoes for adults and children) from 10 a.m. to 10 p.m.
+You can rent equipment at the skaters' chalet of the Plains of Abraham Skating Rink (Classical skis for adults and children) from 10 a.m. to 10 p.m.

 * 2 adults and 2 children